Setting SMART goals and objectives gives you a clear path forward.

 - “I will consolidate my debt with using a balance transfer credit card and then pay off the balance in the first 12 months before the 0% APR introductory period ends.”

-How to set a SMART goal
+How to set and achieve a SMART goal

 Step 1: Decide what you want to do